protecode-sc/helm-chart/README.md

 ##### mTLS Client Authentication

-If memcached server requires mTLS client authentication, you can pass client certificate in `memcachedClientSecretName` secret.
+If the memcached server requires mTLS client authentication, you can pass the client certificate in the `memcachedClientSecretName` secret.

-To populate the client certificate and the key, run
+To populate the client certificate and the key, run:
 ```
 $ kubectl create secret tls -n dev memcached-client-cert --key="client-key.pem" --cert="client.pem"
 ```

-In this case, `memcachedClientSecretName` would be `memcached-client-cert`.
+In this case, the `memcachedClientSecretName` would be `memcached-client-cert`.

 #### Ingress